Bahrain used excessive force during unrest - report

 Many inmates, he added, had been blindfolded, whipped, kicked, given electric shocks and threatened with rape to extract confessions.

 Prof Cherif also urged the Bahraini authorities to compensate all those who had suffered mistreatment and to review sentences handed down.

 He said there was no clear evidence linking Iran to the unrest as had been earlier suggested by some Bahraini officials.

 And Prof Cherif stressed that it was a "unique and historic" event - the first time a state in the region had voluntarily and without international pressure investigated unrest in its own country.

 Prof Cherif is a former UN human rights lawyer.
 The other commission members are all non-Bahrainis.

-The inquiry interviewed more than 5,000 people, including hundreds who say they were tortured in prison.'New page'
+The inquiry interviewed more than 5,000 people, including hundreds who say they were tortured in prison.

 In response, King Hamad said that the authorities "will learn the lesson".

 He promised to reform Bahrain's laws to make them compatible with international standards to protect freedom of speech and other basic rights.